Highlander

 No analysis available

-I searched for explicit references to fireworks views from the building or unit, including lanai viewing, but found none.
-The remarks discuss golf course, Pearl Harbor, ocean, city, and mountain views, but not fireworks.
+I looked for explicit fireworks-view language such as being able to watch fireworks from the lanai or from the unit.
+The remarks discuss golf course, Pearl Harbor, ocean, garden, and mountain views, but nothing about fireworks views.

 No analysis available